New York City ethnic enclaves: Croatian

-Cypriots
+Cypriot

 There is a Cypriot community in New York City, mostly in Astoria in Queens.
 Many fled to New York due to the Turkish invasion of Cyprus in 1974.

 Dutch

 The Dutch were the earliest European ethnic group to have settled in New York City, as it was part of the New Netherlands colony.
 In the 19th and 20th centuries, the Dutch mainly lived in Midwood, Borough Park and Gravesend in Brooklyn and in Washington Heights in Manhattan.

 French

 Carroll Gardens in Brooklyn has seen an increase in French immigrants starting in the 21st century.
 Carroll Gardens and the surrounding neighborhoods are sometimes referred to as "Little France" or "Little Paris" due to the growing French population.
 Bastille Day celebrations are held on July 14 of each year.

 German

 The Myrtle Avenue Business Improvement District runs from Wyckoff Avenue to Fresh Pond Road in Ridgewood.